Joanna Cherry: After Parliament

+Cherry left the SNP in late 2025.
+She said that she had "become absolutely disgusted" with the party while writing her memoir Keeping the Dream Alive, which was published by Icon Books on 23 April 2026.
+During the marketing push for her book, she said she thought the SNP would be best off losing the next month's Scottish parliament election and consequently spending time out of government.

 Political positions

+Before devolution

+Cherry grew up in a family that took a close interest in Scottish and Irish history and politics.
+Her father had been a Labour Party supporter, but was a member of the SNP by the 1970s.
+After the devolution referendum and General Election in 1979, Joanna Cherry was one of the founding members of the Edinburgh Branch of the Young Scottish Nationalists, but in 1983, following the SNP's proscription of the left-wing 79 Group, she joined the Labour Party.
+From the late 1980s she was active in the Campaign for a Scottish Assembly, participating in the cross-party movements Scotland United and Democracy for Scotland, and serving on the editorial board of the political magazine Radical Scotland.

 Scottish independence

 Cherry supports both Scottish independence and a potential second Scottish independence referendum.
 She has been described as a more hardline supporter of independence, advocating a less cautious approach towards holding a second referendum than Nicola Sturgeon, including the holding a referendum even if the Scottish government could not come to an agreement with the British government over such a referendum.
 She has stated that she believes emulating the Irish First Dáil could be a path forward for the Scottish independence movement, stating that "One hundred years ago, Irish independence came about not as a result of a referendum but as a result of a treaty negotiated between Irish parliamentarians and the British Government after nationalist MPs had won the majority of Irish seats in the 1918 general election and withdrawn to form a provisional government in Dublin".
 She has additionally denied that she advocates for illegally holding a referendum.